Headache & Pain

 - In patients with chronic pain on long-term analgesia, especially opioids, consider medication overuse headache as a contributing etiology.

-Headache has been reported in 2% to 50% of patients after transplant (43; 11).
+Headache has been reported in 2% to 50% of patients after transplant (49; 13).
 This variability has not been well explained, though Zivkovic and colleagues did theorize that their population had higher rates due to high tacrolimus doses for intestinal transplant and history of chronic abdominal pain on long-term analgesia.
-The age of presentation is variable but there are studies looking at childhood presentations (39).
-Systematic review suggests that headaches are more common with tacrolimus over cyclosporine with a relative risk of 1.23 (42).
+The age of presentation is variable including childhood presentations (45).
+Systematic review suggests that headaches are more common with tacrolimus over cyclosporine with a relative risk of 1.23 (48).

 Caution must be taken in the diagnosis and management of all transplant patients due to their immunosuppressed state.
 Appropriate microbial prophylaxis and workup is required as relevant to each case.